EMnify/simMover/README.md

 It will help you shift a batch of SIM cards from one organisation to another one in case you need to.

-It is build in the programming language Node.js which is an easy language most developers and even frontend developers can develop and that runs on all platforms.
+It is build in the programming language Node.js (Java Script) which is an easy language most developers and even frontend developers can develop and that runs on all platforms.

+The execution of the API requests is being throttled to 2 requests per second in order to not get blocked due to overloading the API.

 ## Installation
 ### On Windows